 - Decide what you want to do with your courses

 - Create an action plan and prioritize the courses to be converted

 - Plan the conversion methodology for the courses, basically there are four Flash to HTML5 conversion options – the 4 ‘R’s – from which you can choose

 15. How do I convert Flash to HTML5 when I don’t have the source files?

 When you do not have the source files or if they are unusable, you can choose the Record option, where your existing courseware will be played and recorded using a screen capture program, like Camtasia.
 This method is appropriate if the course is self-running and has low level interactivities.

 16. What are the options to convert courses with relevant content, that were built using previous version of authoring tools?

 The conversion strategy would be to Republish the courses in the newer version of the same authoring tool which support HTML5 output.

-17. What is the option if your organization has courses built in Flash that have to be converted while, retaining the Flash elements such as graphics, animations, or images?
+17. What is the if you have to convert Flash to HTML5 while retaining the Flash elements such as graphics, animations, or images?